tjcreedy/metamate/README.md

 `find`: *always required* | `dump`: *always required*

 `path` should be the path to a fasta file of unique sequences with unique header names to filter.
 There are no header format requirements.
 For best operation of metaMATE, the sequences in this file should have had primers trimmed and low-quality sequences removed.
 It is recommended that sequences that are more than 100bp longer or shorter than the expected range of your target locus should have been removed, but other length variants remain.
 This file must contain some unwanted length variants ([see below](#identify-validated-non-target-ASVs) for why.).
-If this file contains over 10,000 ASVs, it is suggested that denoising should be run before metaMATE.

 The fasta file may be aligned or unaligned.
 If metaMATE requires an alignment (to build a UPGMA tree and delimit clades), an unaligned input will be aligned using [MAFFT FFT-NS-1](https://mafft.cbrc.jp/alignment/software/manual/manual.html).
 Supply an aligned set of ASVs if alignment is required but FFT-NS-1 is not expected to perform well with your data.